vertesia/examples/semantic-docprep-invoice-line-item-extraction/README.md

-# Semantic Layer Sample: Invoice Line Item Extraction
+# Semantic DocPrep Sample: Invoice Line Item Extraction

-A command-line tool that uploads an invoice PDF file to Vertesia and triggers the semantic layer analysis.
+A command-line tool that uploads an invoice PDF file to Vertesia and triggers the Semantic DocPrep service.

 ## Features